Cooperation in Nuclear Power

 - Medical radioisotopes

-With the OECD International Energy Agency (IEA) it publishes the joint Nuclear Technology Roadmap, the latest being in 2015.
+With the OECD International Energy Agency (IEA) it publishes the joint Nuclear Technology Roadmap.

 INTERNATIONAL COOPERATION – GOVERNMENTS